nam0901/CommonBoard-Bootloader-MK6464FN1M0VLQ12/README.md

 # CommonBoard

-The codes developed for the commonboard K64FN1M0M12
+The bootloader codes developed for the commonboard MK64FN1M0M12 Kinetis Design Studio